tpf/tprf-hugo-site/content/grants-committee1.md

 ---

-The Grants Committee was formed in 2003 to oversee the allocation of grant funding withing the Perl Foundation.
+The Grants Committee was formed in 2003 to oversee the allocation of grant funding within the Perl Foundation.
 The individuals chosen to be committee members represent a wide range of positions in the Perl community, including programmers in charge of the development of Perl.